mzanm/NVDAAutoclip/readme.md

 # NVDA Autoclip Add-on

-The NVDA Autoclip add-on automatically reads out the contents of the clipboard whenever it changes.
-This can be useful if you play a game that outputs text to the clipboard and has no support to output directly to NVDA.
-No external programs are needed to use this add-on.
+Automatically reads clipboard text when it changes.
+Useful for games that output text to the clipboard without direct NVDA support.
+No external programs required.

 [Changelog](https://github.com/mzanm/NVDAAutoclip/blob/main/changelog.md)
 [Download latest version](https://github.com/mzanm/NVDAAutoclip/releases/latest/download/Autoclip.nvda-addon)

 ## Installation

-**Compatibility:** Minimum compatible NVDA Version: 2019.3.
+**Compatibility:** NVDA 2019.3 or later

-Installation is the same as for all other add-ons.
+**Note:** The add-on is available in the NVDA add-on store (NVDA menu > tools > Add-on Store > Available add-ons tab) the following is a manual installation guide.

-1. Download the latest release from the [releases page](https://github.com/mzanm/NVDAAutoclip/releases), or use the direct download link above.
+1. Download the latest release from the [releases page](https://github.com/mzanm/NVDAAutoclip/releases) or use the direct download link above

-2. While NVDA is running, open the downloaded file.
-The install add-on dialog should appear.
+2. Open the downloaded file while NVDA is running to launch the install dialog

 ## Usage

-Once the add-on is installed and enabled via either the shortcut or the option in the Tools menu, it will automatically read out the contents of the clipboard whenever it changes.
-Note that by default, the add-on is activated temporarily until the next restart of NVDA.
-The add-on doesn't save its state in the configuration of NVDA unless you change that behavior in the settings panel of the add-on.
+Once installed, the add-on reads the clipboard text when it changes automatically when enabled.
+By default, it's activated temporarily until NVDA restarts.
+To persist the state across restarts and to use the add-on within a configuration profile, enable this option in the add-on settings.

+### Enabling/Disabling

-- **Keyboard shortcut**: Press `NVDA+Control+Shift+K` to toggle automatic clipboard reading.
-The shortcut can be reassigned in the NVDA Input Gestures dialog like all other gestures.
-It can be found in the Autoclip category.
+- **Keyboard shortcut**: `NVDA+Control+Shift+K` (customizable in NVDA Input Gestures dialog > Autoclip category)

-- **Tools menu**: Open the NVDA Tools menu and select "**Automatic clipboard reading**" to toggle it on or off.
+- **Tools menu**: NVDA menu > Tools > "Automatic clipboard reading"

-By default, the add-on will not interrupt current speech before speaking the clipboard content.
-If you want the add-on to always interrupt current speech before speaking the clipboard, you can change this setting in the add-on's settings panel in the NVDA Settings dialog.
-This option is useful if you're playing a game that outputs text to the clipboard while NVDA is in sleep mode, which causes keyboard keys to not interrupt NVDA.

 ### Configuration

-The add-on has several configuration options available in the settings panel:
+Access settings via NVDA Settings dialog > Autoclip category.

-- **Interrupt before speaking the clipboard**: Allows you to configure whether the add-on should interrupt current speech to speak the clipboard content.
+- **Interrupt before speaking the clipboard**: Whether to interrupt current speech first before reading out  a clipboard change

-- **Remember automatic clipboard reading after NVDA restart**: Allows the add-on to remember whether it was enabled or disabled between NVDA restarts.
-This option must be enabled to be able to set up the add-on to run in a specific program using configuration profiles.

-- **Show in the NVDA tools menu**: Disabling this option will remove the add-on's toggle from the tools menu.
-This is useful if you primarily use the keyboard shortcut to enable or disable the add-on and no longer require it to be accessible through the tools menu.
+- **Remember automatic clipboard reading after NVDA restart**: Persist enabled/disabled state across restarts (required for configuration profiles)
+- **Show in the NVDA tools menu**: Toggle visibility in the Tools menu

 #### Advanced Settings

-- **Split text above this length to segments spoken separately**:

-  - Sets the maximum number of characters per segment when splitting long clipboard content.
+- **Split text above this length to segments spoken separately**: Maximum characters per segment to not overwhelm speech synthesizers when a large block of text is copied to the clipboard(default: 500, set below 100 to disable text splitting entirely)

-  - **Default value**: `500` characters.

-  - Set to a number under `100` to disable text splitting entirely.

-- **Try to split segments at word boundaries**:

-  - Enables splitting text at the nearest space to avoid cutting words in half.
+- **Try to split segments at word boundaries**: When text splitting is enabled, split at spaces to avoid cutting words (default: enabled)

-  - **Default value**: Enabled.

-- **Maximum text length to speak**:
+- **Maximum text length to speak**: Ignore clipboard updates exceeding this length (default: 15,000 characters)

-  - Sets the maximum length of clipboard text to be spoken.

-  - If the clipboard content exceeds this length, the add-on will silently ignore that clipboard update without speaking it.

-  - **Default value**: `15,000` characters.

-- **Debounce delay**:

-  - Prevents the add-on from speaking the same clipboard content again within the specified delay.

-  - Specified in milliseconds.

-  - **Default value**: `100` milliseconds.

-  - Set to `0` to disable.

-  - Set to -1 to never speak a clipboard update that is equivalent to the previous one, without a delay.
+- **Debounce delay**: Prevent repeating identical content within this delay in milliseconds (default: 100ms, 0 to disable, -1 for no duplicates ever)

-- **Minimum delay between speech interrupts**:

-  - Controls the minimum delay between speech interruptions when the add-on is set to interrupt current speech.
+- **Minimum delay between speech interrupts**: Minimum milliseconds between interruptions when interrupting is enabled (default: 50ms, 0 to always interrupt)

-  - Specified in milliseconds.

-  - **Default value**: `50` milliseconds.

-  - Set to `0` to disable and always interrupt speech.

-- **Restore Defaults**:

-  - restores all advanced settings to their default values.
+- **Restore Defaults**: Reset all advanced settings